rhwb-tech/rhwb-pulse-v3/WIX_INTEGRATION_GUIDE.md

 3. **HTTPS Only**: Always use HTTPS for token transmission
 4. **Token Rotation**: Consider implementing refresh tokens for long sessions
 5. **Role Validation**: Always validate roles on both frontend and backend
+6. **Environment Separation**: Use different secrets for development/staging/production

 ## Troubleshooting